windKusanagi/weather-app/functions/README.md

-# Weather Forecast SPA - Authenitcation Server
+# Weather Forecast SPA - Authentication Server

 This is a simple [express][express] REST server which supports validating the user via email&password pair or jtw token.
-The server is living on firebase cloud fuction service.
+The server is living on firebase cloud function service.

 ## Restful API Sample Request and Response: